 There is an exception here in the case of a change of motorcycle: here, this deadline does not apply, since the insurance can be changed directly and any premiums paid in advance will be reimbursed.
 You also have the opportunity to change your current insurer if your premiums go up, and in the case of a claim.

 In order to register a motorcycle for use on the road, the road traffic authority requires a certificate of insurance.
 When you conclude an insurance, the certificate of insurance is issued and then Helvetia submits the certificate electronically to the relevant road traffic authority.
-If you have to submit a certificate of insurance to the road traffic authority for other reasons, please contact us so that we can issue it.
+If you need a certificate of insurance for any other reason, you can simply order it online.

 Insurance premiums are dependent on claims histories.
 If a claim is filed during the observation period, then the premium will go up in the following calendar year.
 The increase only affects the business line affected by the claim, however.
 The bonus level will be incremented by four levels for each insured event occurring during the observation period and leading to compensation being paid or reserves being formed.

 In some European countries you need the green insurance card to be able to prove you have insurance coverage.
 You need to carry this card with you on the motorbike whenever you take your bike abroad.

 Yes.
 Besides the European nations, you are also insured in those states that border the Mediterranean and the Mediterranean island nations.
 Exceptions here are the Russian Federation, Belarus, Georgia, Armenia, Azerbaijan, Kazakhstan and Iran.

 Before you take your bike into Kosovo you must take out frontier insurance as an addition to your motor vehicle liability insurance.

 Incidentally, before your holiday you should also consider concluding temporary comprehensive cover (holiday cover).

 If you occasionally drive someone else’s motorcycle and damage it, you can ensure that you have optimum cover via your private liability insurance.